(This is cross-posted at BlogHer.)

 As of today, there are 628 emails in my Rejected folder.
 (But just too clarify, some of those emails are duplicates — men who have attempted to contact me multiple times, or who sent both an email and a wink at the same time.)

-I haven’t been keeping track of the number of men I’ve actually met in person, but I went through my folders today and counted the names of men I remember meeting face-to-face.
+I haven’t kept track of the number of men I’ve met in person, but I went through my folders today and counted the names of men I remember meeting face-to-face.
 I came up with 20.
-That’s not including at least 5-6 people who I met offline, so I’d say that I’ve gone out with at least 25 people in the past 12 months.
+That’s not including at least 5-6 people who I met offline, so I’d say I’ve gone out with at least 25 people in the past 12 months.
 (And keep in mind, I’ve been out with some of those people on multiple occasions.)

 Earlier this year, when I was dating one person regularly for four months, I only met 2-3 other people during that entire four-month span.
 And in the past few months, I haven’t met any new Match-people at all.
 The people I’ve gone out with have all been men I met offline.